civol/HDLRuby/README.md

 end
 ```

-This way of inheriting can only be done with fully specialized systems though.
-For partially specialized systems, `include` must be used instead.
-For example, if `sys` is specialized with only one value, can be used in generic `subsys_gen` as follows:
+This kind of inheritance can only be performed with fully specialized modules.
+For partially specialized modules, include must be used instead.
+For example, if `sys` is specialized with only one value, it can be used in the generic module `subsys_gen` as follows:

 ```ruby
 system :subsys_gen do |param|